LearnOnDemandSystems/docs/lod/terminal-access.md

     ![](images/connect-to-terminal.png)

 1. Launch a new instance of your lab profile and verify the VM connects via SSH.
 The VM should boot to a terminal window.

+For more information about how SSH works, and instructions on setting up an SSH server, click [here](https://www.tecmint.com/install-openssh-server-in-linux/).

 ## Additional Resources